Fairness Testing of Large Language Models in Role-Playing: Background and Related Work

-Role-playing has become a widely-adopted approach to enhance LLM performance in specific tasks~\cite{DBLP:journals/nature/ShanahanMR23, DBLP:conf/nips/SalewskiARSA23, DBLP:journals/corr/abs-2407-00870, DBLP:journals/corr/abs-2405-06373, DBLP:conf/cig/CarlanderOEK24, DBLP:journals/corr/abs-2406-01171, role-openai, role-claude, role-meta, role-gemeni, role-mistral}, but it also introduces new biases.
-For instance, Kamruzzaman et al.~\cite{DBLP:journals/corr/abs-2409-11636} demonstrate that LLMs interpret cultural norms differently based on assigned roles, with socially favored groups (e.g., thin or attractive individuals) showing more accurate norm interpretation than less favored groups, indicating role-related biases.
+Role-playing has become a widely-adopted approach to enhance LLM performance in specific tasks~\cite{shanahan2023role, salewski2023context, DBLP:journals/corr/abs-2407-00870, DBLP:journals/corr/abs-2405-06373, DBLP:conf/cig/CarlanderOEK24, DBLP:journals/corr/abs-2406-01171, role-openai, role-claude, role-meta, role-gemeni, role-mistral}, but it also introduces new biases.
+Kamruzzaman et al.~\cite{DBLP:journals/corr/abs-2409-11636} demonstrate that LLMs interpret cultural norms differently based on assigned roles, with socially favored groups (e.g., thin or attractive individuals) showing more accurate interpretation.
 Zhao et al.\cite{abs240913979} similarly demonstrate that role assignments affect LLM reasoning abilities, leading to disparities in task performance across roles.
 These studies primarily investigate how assigning different roles influences LLM performance on specific tasks, revealing biases related to role-based assignments.
 In contrast, this paper addresses a distinct and critical issue: whether LLMs, when assigned a specific role, exhibit social biases, defined as discrimination for or against a person or group, relative to others, in a manner that is prejudicial or unfair~\cite{webster2022social,biasaskerpaper}.